microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 Monster Building under Microluxe20 is so fast, it's possible to do it **on the fly** , right at the game table.
 And I'm going to show you how, using a Ninja Monkey as an example.

-Start by setting the Hit Dice for our Ninja Monkeys.
-As these are tiny little monkeys, fighting 1st level PCs, let's give them 1HD.

-Quick tip: to speed monster creation further, multiply the Hit Dice by 5 for hit points; multiply Hit Dice by 7 for Dragons and Undead.
+First, let's start by setting the Hit Dice for our Ninja Monkeys.
+As these are tiny little monkeys, fighting 1st level PCs, let's give them 1HD. _Quick tip: to speed monster creation further, multiply the Hit Dice by 5 for hit points; multiply Hit Dice by 7 for Dragons and Undead._

 Remember that unlike Player Characters, Monsters and other NPCs **don't** add their STR total to their hit points.
 This is a special bonus for Real Heroes only.
 If you want a tougher Monster, increase their STR so they get an increase (equal to their STR bonus) to their HP per Hit Dice.

 That gives the Ninja Monkeys 1HD, 5HP, +1 to hit with their Katana and +1 with all skills.
 As these are intelligent Ninjas, we'll allocate their +3 to Guile.
 Let's give them STR 6, DEX 14 and MIND 12, allow them to use DEX (rather than STR) for their attack roll with their miniature Katanas, which do d6 damage.
 Factoring that in with the Hit Dice, we get:

 Ninja Monkey, 1HD (3HP), AC12, +3 Katana (1d6-2)
 Guile+4, all others @ +1
 STR 6, DEX 14, MIND 12

 DONE!
-If the Ninja Monkeys have any special abilities or equipment, note them down but don't bother with setting uses/day, etc; if it's Dramatically Appropriate for a monster to use its abilities then use them.
+If the Ninja Monkeys have any special abilities or equipment, note them down but don't bother with setting uses/day, etc; if it's dramatically appropriate for a monster to use its abilities then use them.
 No Rules Needed!
 That's the Microluxe20 way!

 If you want a more powerful Ninja Monkey, just add Hit Dice, which increases HP, attack bonus and skills.
 Adjust Stats if it's logical to do so.
 Here's a 3HD Ninja Monkey:

 Ninja Monkey, 3HD (12HP), AC12, +5 Katana (1d6-1)
 Guile+6, all others @ +3
 STR 8, DEX 14, MIND 12